FLAME University

 BIO

-Kedar’s first book, World Literature and the Question of Genre in Colonial India: Poetry, Drama, and Print Culture, 1790-1890, won the American Comparative Literature Association’s Helen Tartar First Book Subvention grant and was published in May 2022.
+Kedar’s first book, World Literature and the Question of Genre in Colonial India: Poetry, Drama, and Print Culture 1790-1890 (Bloomsbury 2022), won the American Comparative Literature Association’s Helen Tartar First Book Subvention Grant.
+In it, he argues that like English literature, whose curricular outlines were invented in the colonies, so too Indian vernacular literatures underwent a dramatic transformation over the course of the nineteenth century.
 The book describes the way Marathi literary culture, entrenched in performative modes of production and reception, especially balladry and epic storytelling, saw the germination of a robust, script-centric dramatic culture, owing to colonial networks of literary exchange and the wide availability of print technology.
 Kedar showcases an upheaval in literary culture as a new class of literati emerged: anthologists, critics, theatre-makers, publishers, and translators, among many others.
 Reading through archives and ephemera, the book also demonstrates that literary cultures in colonized locales converged with and participated fully in key defining moments of world literature, but also diverged from them to create, simultaneously, unique literary modernity.

 RESEARCH & PUBLICATIONS